immutable/contracts/README.md

 ## Security

-Please responsibly disclose any security issues you find by reaching out to [TODO: security email address]
+Please responsibly disclose any major security issues you find by reaching out to [TODO: security email address]

 ## License